aklump/web_package/README.md

 ###When should I use 'bump major', 'bump minor', or 'bump micro'?
 These three commands are unique in that they do not interact with git in any way, they simply modify `web_package.info`.
 The choice of which of the three to use is based on the severity of the changes and your versioning mandates.
 However, _why_ you would use one of these three can be answered thus: __Any time that you will need to step away from the development branch for an extended period of time, but cannot release the package.__  This way you can be certain that no implementation of your web_package thinks it has the most recent version.
 I would argue it's best practice to `bump_micro` at the end of each work session, if you have multiple projects underway.

+Another time to `bump micro` is after you push to a staging server, that way you know your staging server is behind your local.
+This may or may not make sense for your situation.

 --------------------------------------------------------